-Agency Name: ANIMAL CONTROL Agency Description: loose, or dan animals; use Animal control jurisdictions in California mainly respond to assistance calls for abandoned, loose, or dangerous animals.
+Agency Name: ANIMAL CONTROL Agency Description: Animal control jurisdictions in California mainly respond to assistance calls for abandoned, loose, or dangerous animals.
 They also: provide comfortable, humane shelters and care to animals; use adoption, education, and veterinary medical programs as an alternative to euthanasia; and seek lifetime homes for the pets they place.
 What to Report: alls for abandoned, loose, or dangerous animals.
 Including animals which may have red a senior or dependent adult.
-Contact Information Local city and Local city and county jurisdictions. /Where to Report: http://cacda.org/home/index.php?Itemid=7 for local animal shelter and humane society information Does client/authorized representative need to in the referral/cross - be involved No Agency responsibility of expect: or what to The Animal Control agency will usually take a report over the phone and triage the case based on the nature of the emergency.
+Contact Information Local city and d county jurisdictions. /Where to Report: http://cacda information .org/home/index.php?Itemid=7 for local animal shelter and humane society Does client/authorized representative need to be involved in the referral/cross -report?
+No Agency responsibility or what to expect: The Animal Control agency will usually take a report over the phone and triage the case based on the nature of the emergency.
 If an elder or a dependent adult has been injured by an animal, or if a dangerous animal is at large, APS workers needing an immediate response should call 911.
-APS responsibility or wexpect: vhat to The Animal Control agency will request the caller's name, contact information, and how they came to find out about the incident.
-Legal citations, W&I co none Reporting Vehicle/For mat: phone County specific guidan ce: (Enter guidance specific to your county here)
+APS responsibility or what to expect: The Animal Control agency will request the caller's name, contact information, and how they came to find out about the incident.
+Legal citations, W&I code or specific policy information: none Reporting Vehicle/Format: phone County specific guidance: (Enter guidance specific to your county here)